-- The need for operators to hold more than one accreditation and go through multiple overlapping audits - Section 245 of the HVNL, which means that drivers travelling into Western Australia for seven days or fewer must comply with the HVNL work and rest hours and not the Western Australian rules.20
+- The need for operators to hold more than one accreditation and go through multiple overlapping audits - Section 245 of the HVNL, which means that drivers travelling into Western Australia for seven days or fewer must comply with the HVNL work and rest hours and not the Western Australian rules.21

 The need to rationalise the number of audits is best dealt with through mutual recognition arrangements between the accreditation schemes rather than legislation.
-These mutual recognition arrangements must not provide operators in one state with an unfair advantage over operators in other.
+This should NOT be done in a manner which delivers inappropriate and unfair advantage to operators from one jurisdiction over operators from other jurisdictions when operating in the other jurisdiction; for example it would be inappropriate to all only WA operators to operate say 53.5m roadtrains within SA.

-The best way to deal with section 245 is to repeal it.
+The best way to deal with section 245 is simply to leave it out of the HVNL2.0.